THE ENSEMBLE

 Phase 2 – Consolidation (2024)

 The UI system matured into a utility tablet with features such as weather/time controls, light toggles, and the Component Filter.
-I took ownership of the GitHub repository and resolved major workflow issues.
-Extended the ArchViz base framework with custom logic, created seamless brick textures, and designed foliage environments.
+I took ownership of the GitHub repo and resolved major workflow issues.
+Extended the ArchViz framework(s) with additional Blueprint logic, created seamless brick textures, and designed foliage environments.
 Reduced the build size from ~8GB to 1.6GB, and delivered the first proper client-facing build.

 Component Filter Logic